fedeghe/widgzard/source/docs/README.md

 	> npm install widgzard

-### Use it

-Are you crazy?

-use the `node_modules/widgzard/dist/index.js`

-### Dev it
+### Install dependencies

-go in the `node_modules/widgzard` folder and install devDependencies for the dev build
+go in the `node_modules/widgzard` folder and install devDependencies for the build

 	> cd node_modules/widgzard && npm i

-then dev-build it
+then build it

-	> npm run buildev
+	> npm run build

-**hint**: build is a demon process that watch for relevant changes in the source folder, also starts a small dev-srv:
+**hint**: build is a demon process that watch for changesin the scource files, also starts a small dev-srv:
 navigate to http://localhost:3001

+### use it

+Are you crazy?

+	> npm run build:pro

+use the `theWidgzard.js` that is on the root

 ### ... to be continued !!!